JimmyMcBride/cra-template-bushido-lite/README.md

-# Welcome to Jimmy's Custom Template!
+# Welcome to Jimmy's Custom Template, Bushido Lite!

+> This is the Bushido package without the redux setup.

 Just like regular create-react-app but so much more.
 This template includes: